Yolanda T. Moses: Academic career

 From 1976 to 1993, Moses taught at the collegiate level and conducted research at California State Polytechnic University, Pomona College, and California State University Dominguez Hills.
 At California State Polytechnic University, Pomona, Moses combined the Women's studies and Ethnic studies programs into a single interdisciplinary Department of Ethnic and Women's Studies.
 From 1982 to 1989, Moses served as the dean of the Cal State Polytec's College of Letters, Arts, and Social Sciences (CLASS).
 In 1988, Moses was appointed to the position of vice president of academic affairs at California State University, Dominguez Hills.

-In 1993, Moses relocated to New York City where she was appointed to the position of the 10th president of City College of New York of the City University of New York.
+In 1993, Moses relocated to New York City where she was appointed to the position of the 10th president of City College of New York of the City University of New York (CUNY).
 She was the first woman to lead City College, CUNY's flagship campus.
 She has served as president of the American Anthropological Association (AAA) (1995–97).

 Moses has held a senior visiting research appointment at George Washington University in Washington D.C.
 (2000 to 2004).

 She co-authored with Carol Mukhopadhyay and Rosemary Henze, the book How Real is Race: a sourcebook on race, culture and biology.(2007, 2014).
 Since 2007, Moses had held the position of professor in the department of anthropology at the University of California, Riverside and Special Assistant to the Chancellor for Excellence and Diversity.
 In 2014, she was also a visiting professor at the University of Melbourne's Intercultural and Indigenous Studies Program.

 Moses' academic research is supported grants from the Ford Foundation, the National Science Foundation, and the National Endowment for the Humanities, for original research, including the Race: are we so different project (2007–2015).